0xAkuti/yeti/README.md

 # YETI - TradingView to DeFi Bridge

+Built with ❄️ by the YETI team for EthGlobal Unite DeFi Hackathon 2025

 <div align="center">
   <img src="yeti-frontend2/public/hero-yeti.png" alt="YETI - TradingView to 1inch" height="512" />
 </div>

-YETI is a comprehensive DeFi trading infrastructure that bridges TradingView alerts to automated on-chain limit orders using the 1inch Limit Order Protocol.
+YETI is a DeFi trading app that bridges TradingView alerts to automated on-chain limit orders using the 1inch Limit Order Protocol.
 Built for the EthGlobal Unite DeFi Hackathon, YETI transforms your existing TradingView strategies into secure, non-custodial, automated trading systems.

 ## Architecture Overview